Black History Month (February 2015)

 In conjunction with the national celebration in February 2015, Pitt Community College's Black History Month theme focuses on "A Century of Black Life, History and Culture."

-A list of the events planned for PCC's 2014 Black History Month celebration is as follows:
+A list of the events planned for this year's celebration at PCC is as follows:

-PCC will offer a breakfast featuring guest speaker Dr. Garrie Moore.
-Presented by the
+PCC will offer a breakfast featuring Greenville Mayor Allen Thomas as guest speaker.
+Presented by the Multicultural Activities Committee.

 Dr. Martin Luther King Jr. Celebration

 Jan.
 15 — 2 p.m. - 3:30 p.m.
 (Multipurpose Room, Goess Student Center)

 PCC will celebrate the life of Dr. Martin Luther King Jr. with a special program in the Goess Student Center.
 The event is free and open to the public.

 4th Annual Black History Month Fine Art Exhibition

 Feb.
 4 - March 6 (Goess Student Center)

 Feb.
 16 — 12 p.m. - 1 p.m.
 (Multipurpose Room, Goess Student Center)